LegumeFederation/Seq2Tree/README.md

 # Seq2Tree

+** This module has been disabled on Stage/Prod as of 9/22/2017

 ** To use this module, You need to enable REST API's of BLAST **

 A Tripal module for placing sequence on a phylogenetic tree.